 Conclusion

 The best way to prevent ear infections is through regular ear checks and early intervention.
-If you notice any symptoms of an ear infection, contact your vet as soon as possible to prevent it from worsening.
-Regular ear cleaning and managing underlying conditions, like allergies or diabetes, can also reduce the risk of future infections.
+If you notice any symptoms of an ear infection, contact your vet as soon as possible.
+Regular cleaning and addressing underlying conditions can reduce recurrence.

 By staying proactive, you can help keep your cat’s ears healthy and avoid the pain and complications that come with infections.